Petrol, Diesel Prices Remain Unchanged Across Metros. See Rates

-Earlier there was an 82-day break in rate revision between March 17, 2020 and June 6, 2020, when the national lockdown was in place.
+Earlier, there was an 82-day break in rate revision between March 17, 2020 and June 6, 2020, when the nation-wide lockdown was in place to contain Covid-19 spread.

 The central government had cut excise duty on November 4, 2021, to give relief from prices that had reached an all-time high levels.
 The government had slashed the duty on petrol by Rs 5 per litre and on diesel by Rs 10 a litre, leading to a substantial reduction in prices of fuel.